pawanit17/ds_and_algo_interview_prep/README.md

 # Splay Trees
 - A BST in which the most frequently queried data is splayed to appear closer to the root.
+- Splaying is moving the data that you searched for to the root of the tree or closer to the root of the tree to reduce search time.
 - If it happens to be the root, then querying that data the next time is O(1).
 - In general the search complexity is O(log N).
 - But the process of splaying involved left and right rotations to the tree which may even cause the tree to be skewed to one side.